WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-wavonly` - Forces the game to only use WAV files.

-* `-forcesound` - Forces sound initialization routine, regardless if the game is running of Source Dedicated Server (srcDS).
+* `-forcesound` - Forces sound initialization routine regardless if the game is running on Source Dedicated Server (srcDS).

 ## SDL

 * `-nonquerty` - Use the keyname to workout the scan code when handling key input.
 This is an experimental feature.

 * `-exclusivefs` - Tells the game to minimize the window if in fullscreen mode, and the player Command-Tabs.
 Only works on OS X.